 The only acceptable method of public discourse is disagreement - to be of different opinions.
 If you are in disagreement with someone you should be cognizant that people of good character can and often disagree with each other.
 The method of their disagreement is very important to achieve civil discourse.
-There are two ways you can disagree with someone; by criticizing their opinions or beliefs or critiquing their opinions or beliefs.
+There are two ways you can disagree with someone; by criticizing their opinions or beliefs or critiquing their opinions or beliefs as delineated by:

 - Criticism - Disapproval expressed by pointing out faults or shortcomings.

 - Critique - A serious examination and judgment of something.